 Listed companies are required by the Financial Conduct Authority's Disclosure Guidance and Transparency Rules (the "Rules") to include a management report in their annual Financial statements.
-The information required to be in the management report for the purpose of the Rules is included above in the Chairman's Statement, the Investment

-Manager's Report, Top Ten Holdings, Portfolio composition the Business Review and the Report of the Directors.
+The information required to be in the management report for the purpose of the Rules is included in the Chairman's Statement (pages 8 and 9), the Investment Manager's Report (pages 10 to 12), Top Ten Holdings (pages 13), Portfolio composition (page 14), the Business Review (pages 15 to 23) and the Report of the Directors (pages 30 to 62).
 Therefore, a separate management report has not been included.